Anxiety and Coronavirus

 Put these tips into practice and allow God’s HOPE to permeate your soul.
 He is good and never-changing no matter the circumstances that change around us.
 He is with you, friend.
 Place your trust in Him.

-Caris Snider is a Christian Communicator who shares the hope of God through speaking, writing, and coaching.
-She is the author of Anxiety Elephants 31 Day Devotional, and Anxiety Elephants 90 Day Devotional for Tweens.
-She shares from her experiences of overcoming depression, anxiety, fear, and shame.
-Caris desires to help women of all generations to see their value and worth through the eyes of the Lord.
+Caris Snider is a Christian Communicator who shares the hope of God through speaking, writing, coaching, and podcasting.
+She is the author of Anxiety Elephants 31 Day Devotional and Anxiety Elephants 90 Day Devotional for Tween Boys and Girls.
+She has two new books coming in 2023—There’s An Elephant on My Chest picture book, and Car Line Mom 100 Day Devotional.
+She shares from personal experiences of overcoming depression, anxiety, fear, and shame.
+Caris desires to help people of all generations see their value and worth through the eyes of the Lord to grow in their faith and mental health.